MILESAGO - Stage Shows 1964-75

 Due to the controversial nature of the show, Rice and Lloyd Webber were unable to get backing for a stage production, so they drew on their extensive connections in the music industry to record the project as a rock album.
 MCA England were interested so they agreed to record one of the songs and release it to test public reaction.
 Rice and Lloyd Webber then wrote the first song, Jesus Christ Superstar, which eventually became the finale.
 It was recorded in September 1969 and released as a single.
 Although it drew a certain amount of criticism it was generally accepted and most importantly, it charted.
 MCA gave them the go-ahead to continue, so they locked themselves away in a Herefordshire hotel, and composed their rock opera in one working week.
 The album was completed in July 1970; the lead performers included Ian Gillan of Deep Purple as Jesus, Murray Head (who later recorded the international hit single One Night In Bangkok from Chess) and singer-guitarist John Gustafson, who played bass on many of Roxy Music's 1970s albums.
 The Superstar album was officially released in the U.S. by Decca on 27 October 1970 and it too was an immediate hit.
 This success enabled Rice, Lloyd-Webber and their backers to move ahead with presenting Superstar on stage -- although it's significant that they first went to America to do so.

 Superstar had its world stage premiere at the Mark Hellinger Theatre in New York on 12 October 1971.
-In another bold stroke, the producers cast black American stage star Ben Vereen as Judas, with Jeff Fenholt as Jesus, Yvonne Elliman as Mary (she starred in the movie version and later worked with Eric Clapton), Barry Dennen as Pilate, and Paul Ainsley as Herod.
+In another bold stroke, the producers cast African-American stage star Ben Vereen as Judas, with Jeff Fenholt as Jesus, Yvonne Elliman as Mary (she starred in the movie version and later worked with Eric Clapton), Barry Dennen as Pilate, and Paul Ainsley as Herod.
 Despite opposition from some conservative Christian groups, the original production (directed by Tom O'Horgan and produced by Robert Stigwood) became a huge box office hit and ran for 720 performances.

 It was followed by a string of successful international stagings including the Australian and UK seasons; each had its own cast and design, and both premiered in 1972.
 The Sydney production opened in May 1972 at the Capitol Theatre, Sydney, and the London production on 9 August 1972 at The Palace Theatre, where it ran for 3358 performances.
 The Sydney and London productions were directed and designed by Jim Sharman and Brian Thompson.
 Sharman was also invited to direct the subsequent Tokyo production.
 The Sydney version was produced by Harry M. Miller, and the London version by Robert Stigwood.
 There was also a successful film version directed by Norman Jewison and featuring members of the American productions, including Yvonne Elliman as Mary, Ted Neely as Jesus and black American singer-actor-dancer Ben Vereen as Judas.